urql-graphql/urql/docs/concepts/exchanges.md

 - [`authExchange`](../api/auth-exchange.md): Allows complex authentication flows to be implemented easily.
 - [`requestPolicyExchange`](../api/request-policy-exchange.md): Automatically upgrades `cache-only` and `cache-first` operations to `cache-and-network` after a given amount of time.
+- [`refocusExchange`](../api/refocus-exchange.md): Tracks open queries and refetches them when the window regains focus.
 - `devtoolsExchange`: Provides the ability to use the [urql-devtools](https://github.com/FormidableLabs/urql-devtools)

 It is also possible to apply custom exchanges to override the default logic.